Father of sick boy who helped kids on Christmas asking for birthday cards

 "I've been here for so many years and all the people have helped me out.
 So, I want to help them out too," he said last year.

-But Kiernan's father, Kevin Clark, tells Action News on Monday that his son, who suffers from Hirschsprung's disease, is back in the hospital again and times have been rough.
+But Kiernan's father, Kevin Clark, told Action News on Monday that his son, who suffers from Hirschsprung's disease, is back in the hospital again and times have been rough.

 "He will not be allowed to eat for a while so they are feeding him through the PICC.
 They told us to expect to be in the hospital for at least a month," Kevin says.

-So Kevin wants to cheer up his son who put smiles on so many other people's faces by flooding him with birthday cards.
+So Kevin wants to cheer up his son who put smiles on so many other people's faces by flooding him with cards for his birthday.

 "Maybe see if we could get him a bunch of birthday cards to help him celebrate," Kevin said.